In-depth

 As a battery becomes full, the voltage increases.
 Testing of various Li-ion cells (particularly those with a high nickel content, such as NMC 811) shows a volume change in the cell at higher voltages [3].

-This results in capacity loss, which is why charging to 75-80% most of the time is good practice for NMC batteries.
-This is not the case for LFP batteries [4].
+This results in capacity loss, so charging to 75-80% most of the time is good practice for NMC batteries.
+LFP is slightly different (see below).

 So, if you can, set a charging limit of 75-80%.
 Charge to 100% when you are going on a longer trip.